 Students whose ACT subtest score in reading and/or English is less than 17 (or SAT verbal score is 480 or less) are required to enroll in an appropriate developmental course during the first semester of enrollment and to remain in the course until receiving a passing grade or until passing the placement exam administered by the Department of Developmental Studies.
-Additionally, students whose ACT subtest score in mathematics is less than 19 (or SAT mathematics score is 510 or less) are required to enroll in an appropriate developmental course during the first semester of enrollment and to remain in the course until receiving a passing grade or until passing the placement exam administered by the Department of Development and to remain in the course until receiving a passing grade or until passing the placement exam administered by the Department of Developmental Studies.
+Additionally, students whose ACT subtest score in mathematics is less than 19 (or SAT mathematics score is 510 or less) are required to enroll in an appropriate developmental course during the first semester of enrollment and to remain in the course until receiving a passing grade or until passing the placement exam administered by the Department of Developmental Studies.
 Students with ACT subtest scores of 17, 18, or 19 are encouraged to enroll in developmental courses.
 Those students who enroll in two or more developmental courses also are required to complete two semesters of Developmental Support Lab (see below).
 Enrollment in developmental courses is limited to students with subtest scores below 20 except with permission of the department.
 Developmental courses completed at other postsecondary institutions before enrolling at The University of Mississippi may be considered to meet developmental requirements.